Nesousx/masoopy-web/content/posts/2021-02-08-HTB-OpenAdmin.md

 ls -lhtrR /etc/sudo*
 ```

-I also like to check what users are on the system and see if I can acces some files inside their home's folders :
+I also like to check what users are on the system and see if I can access some files inside their home's folders :

 ```text
 cat /etc/passwd && ls -lhtrR /home/
 ```

-And of course in our case, explore the webroot folders.
+And of course in our case, explore the web root folders.

 Doing so, we discover two users : `joanna` and `jimmy` and an interesting set of credentials inside `/var/www/html/local/ona/config`.